 The Myths of a Clean Diet

 In recent years, the concept of a “clean diet” has gained significant attention even though a standard definition does not exist.
 However, a clean diet generally refers to an eating pattern that prioritizes whole, unprocessed foods while minimizing or avoiding processed and artificial ingredients.
-The primary focus is on consuming fruits, vegetables, lean proteins, whole grains, and healthy fats, while reducing the intake of added sugars, unhealthy fats, and artificial additives.
+The primary focus is on consuming fruits, vegetables, lean proteins, whole grains, and healthy fats while reducing the intake of added sugars, unhealthy fats, and artificial additives.

 The Spectrum of Clean Eating